rjdestigter/xstate-test-demo/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn e2e`

+Launches the end-to-end test runner in the browser.
+Make sure to start the server first with `yarn start:e2e`

+### `yarn e2e:headless`

+Launches the end-to-end test runner in a headless browser.
+Make sure to start the server first with `yarn start:e2e`

 ### `yarn build`